megawac/MutationObserver.js/README.md

 [![Browser Test Status](https://saucelabs.com/browser-matrix/mutationobserver.svg)](https://saucelabs.com/u/mutationobserver)

 A polyfill for the [MutationObserver API](http://www.w3.org/TR/2013/WD-dom-20131107/#mutation-observers) ([can I use?](http://caniuse.com/mutationobserver)).
-The polyfill is async and uses a recursive timeout fallback (default checks changes every 30ms + runtime) instead of using the deprecated [DOM3 MutationEvents](http://www.w3.org/TR/DOM-Level-3-Events/#events-mutationevents).
+The polyfill is more cause we can than should (with subtree)...
+It's async and uses a recursive timeout fallback (default checks changes every 30ms + runtime) instead of using the deprecated [DOM3 MutationEvents](http://www.w3.org/TR/DOM-Level-3-Events/#events-mutationevents) so theoretically can support virtually any browser.

 ### polyfill differences from standard interface